 The search order was initially denied.
 However, the plaintiff appealed to the Court of Appeal, which allowed the appeal and granted the order.

-In order to obtain a search order, you first need to show that there is a:
+In order to obtain a search order, you first need to show that:

 A search order may also require the respondent to disclose specific information.